raehik/psv-elf-hacking/source/stack-reallocation.rst

 ``sp``.
 I have little guidance for this part, because the first, dumbest thing I tried worked.

+To relocate a stack local quickly using Ghidra, find the next one you want to relocate in the stack frame (right click memory listing at function definition, ``Function -> Edit Stack Frame...``), right click any instance of it in the memory listing, ``References -> Show references to [var]``, and shift every instance as you need.

 Use the newly-prepared memory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^